ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 This section describes the normalized energy geometric mean for all application categories.
 It is purely informative and provides a high-level understanding of the overall energy consumption scores across all JVMs.

-The Renaissance benchmark suite was excluded from this analysis because it cannot run on the Native Image, which would result in an unfair comparison.
+The Renaissance benchmark suite was excluded from this report because it cannot run on the Native Image, which would result in an unfair comparison.

 No. | JVM                 | Architecture | Normalized Energy Geometric Mean
 ----|---------------------|--------------|----------------------------------